crescolincs/defence-security/content/_index.md

      description: 'Including defence and security technology companies supporting RAF ISTAR, and advanced digital, engineering and energy technology businesses.'
    - icon: 'research.svg'
      title: 'Research & Technology'
-     description: UK-leading digital and IT R&D, in key areas including sensors, AI, big data analytics, robotics and automation, and VAR (virtual and augmented reality).'
+     description: UK-leading digital and IT R&D, in key areas including sensors, AI, big data analytics, robotics and automation, and VAR (virtual and augmented reality).
    - icon: 'workforce.svg'
      title: 'Specialist Workforce'
      description: 'A technically skilled workforce, including a substantial ex-military population, and skills providers focused on the needs of defence and security businesses.'